 MidAmerican has one active alternative retail supplier in its Illinois service territory.
 MidAmerican has no customer classes that have been declared competitive.
-Figure 3-18 shows the forecasted annual percentage of usage by eligible retail customer load and non-retained retail customer load.
-The low level of switching among MidAmerican's eligible retail customers relative to the much higher switching levels for Ameren Illinois and

-ComEd is likely due to a combination of market conditions in MidAmerican's service area, including the relatively low cost of MidAmerican-owned resources allocated to its Illinois load (which would lead to little or no municipal aggregation activity, and little profit opportunity for ARES).
+Figure 3-16 shows Ameren's retail load forecasted annual energy usage percentage.
+The low level of switching among MidAmerican's eligible retail customers relative to the much higher switching levels for Ameren Illinois and ComEd is likely due to a combination of market conditions in MidAmerican's service area, including the relatively low cost of MidAmerican-owned resources allocated to its Illinois load (which would lead to little or no municipal aggregation activity, and little profit opportunity for ARES).